giellalt/dict-sma-mul/2011_dict/00_readme.txt

 perf.  (lea) vaadtseme
 ger. (lea) vaedtsieminie

- ===> ask for clarification (the specification and the examples are contradictory,
+ ===> ask for clarification: done, it is about the presentation of analysis of a
-      add also the example from the dictionary)
+      specific word form; the miniparadigm should have only "perf." as label

 13) compile the Stardict version of the smanob